 - Positively influences your employer brand

-- You can attract top talent and build a sustainable candidate pipeline
+- You build a sustainable candidate pipeline

 - Helps you build a stronger reputation in the market